goossens/ObjectTalk/docs-src/nodes-overview/node-categories.md

 is used in another object (e.g. a 3D scene), input fields enable users to interact with the graph's functionality without having the understand the full logic.
-This in essence makes a nodes graph a macro somewhere else.
+This in essence makes a nodes graph a macro or sub-function somewhere else.
-- **Field Nodes** - These nodes
+- **Field Nodes** - These nodes provides values in the context of a graph and are only useful if there is a node upstream that operates on multiple values.
+See section below on variable data flows.
 - **Math Nodes** - These nodes perform mathematical operations on primitive (integer, real) and composite (vector) values.
 - **Probe Nodes** - These nodes provide debugging support by visualizing various data types.
 - **Save Nodes** - These nodes enable the user to save various data types to specified files.
-- **Virtualize Nodes** - These nodes save data types to the internal virtual (memory-based) file system.
-This allows assets to be created dynamically with nodes and then be used in for instance 3D scenes.
+- **Virtualize Nodes** - These nodes save data to the internal virtual (memory-based) file system.
+This allows assets to be created or transformed dynamically with nodes and then be used in for instance 3D scenes.
 - **Image Nodes** - These nodes create, process, filter or transform images.
 In ObjectTalk, images are pictures that live on the CPU.
 - **Texture Nodes** - These nodes create, process, filter or transform